What are the different levels of government in Canada and their responsibilities?

 • Public transit

 The municipal government is led by the Mayor, who is elected every four years.
-The Mayor works with councilors, who are elected through a general vote by an entire municipality, or by smaller wards within a municipality.
+The Mayor works with councillors, who are elected through a general vote either by an entire municipality or by wards within a larger municipality.

 Sometimes, cities and towns come together to form a federation referred to as a “region” or a “county.”
 Regional and county governments share responsibilities for the different municipalities in their territory.